International Space Station Gallery

 New artifacts, robotic interactive exhibits and stunning 4K video highlight how the ISS is leading the world in international partnerships, fostering commercial partnerships and trailblazing the journey to Mars.

-Living in Space, presented by our mission briefing officers, is an interactive live show that presents loads of information regarding day-to-day life on the ISS.
+New Perspectives, presented by our mission briefing officers, is an interactive live show that presents loads of information regarding day-to-day life on the ISS.
 Create unforgettable memories and be part of this show by volunteering during on-stage demonstrations.

 From November 1998 through February 2011, NASA completed more than 40 missions to assemble the ISS.
 Five space agencies collaborated with the construction of the space station, including Roscosmos, Canadian Space Agency, Japan Aerospace Exploration Agency, European Space Agency and NASA.
 To date, there are 15 nations that have partnered with and sent astronauts to the station.